 - We’ve undertaken water efficiency upgrades at some of our highest using sites such as Sydney Lakeside Holiday Park, including upgrading the water tanks.

-- We now have 4 battery electric vehicles and 8 plug-in hybrid vehicles in Council’s fleet.
+- We now have 5 battery electric vehicles and 8 plug-in or hybrid vehicles in Council’s fleet.
 Over the next year, this will grow as more vehicles come up for replacement.

 - We are implementing our Northern Beaches Transport Strategy: Move 2038 making it easier for you to use sustainable transport.
 The use of commuter carparks and the B-Line bus continues to grow.
 We also support car share facilities, provision of electric vehicle charging points, bike networks and recently a new e-taxi trial.

 - Upgraded our sportsgrounds with energy efficient lighting.
 You can see our new lights at St Matthews Farm, Old Reub Hudson Oval and North Narrabeen Reserve.
 We've also improved our energy efficiency at six Council sites including two car parking stations in Manly by upgrading our lighting to energy efficient models.

 - Reduced our energy usage at Manly Library and Manly Town Hall with more efficient air conditioning systems.
 We will be upgrading the system at Manly Art Gallery soon.